pyQms/pyqms/docs/source/quick_start.rst

     Please note, that measured m/z entry in `peaks` can be `None`, if this peak was not found in the input data.

-We have now seen, how peptides/molecules can be quantified and how the results can be accessed.
+We have now seen how peptides/molecules can be quantified and how the results can be accessed.

 .. note::